Moving into halls or a new student house? You’ll probably need a TV Licence

 - Virgin Media

-If you use something else to watch live programmes then you would still need a licence if you have any of the following devices including:
+If you use something else to watch live programmes, as a uni student you will still need a licence for a range of devices.

 - Desktop computer or laptop